mrndhlovu/milestone-project4/README.md

  9. Now in the command promote, type `python3 manage.py makemigrations`
  10. Then `python3 manage.py migrate`
  11. Create a superuser `python3 manage.py createsuperuser`(setup a username, email and password)
- 12. Run the the app by typing, `python3 manage.py runserver`
+ 12. Run the app by typing, `python3 manage.py runserver`
  13. Login with the credentials you set on setp 11,
  14. In the `Django admin`, under `MEMBERSHIPS` select `Memberships`
  15. Setup a stripe account and create 2 membership plans, in this case its a free and pro plan.